KingJoySaiy/GOST-Block-Cipher/README.md

 * Block cipher mode of operation: ECB, CBC, CFB, OFB, CTR.
 * Plain & cipher text or file path can be typed in.
-3. The length of text and key is arbitrary.
+* The length of text & key is arbitrary.
-4. Any format of file is supported.
+* Any format of file is supported.